 The Nutrition Studies Research Group is a strong and growing component of the Stanford Prevention Research Center.
 Our current research focuses directly on nutrition intervention studies.
 We aim to expand nutrition research beyond traditional nutrients and phytochemicals to focus more on dietary patterns, and beyond traditional outcome measures like cholesterol to include more recently-established risk factors for disease such as inflammatory markers and DNA-methylation.
 Dietary strategies for weight loss are also a topic of research interest.

-It is the central mission of the Gardner Nutrition Research Group at Stanford University to conduct the most impactful nutrition science possible by undertaking diet intervention studies with large numbers of participants while increasing and maximizing the rigor of that science to a level far beyond what has been achieved in this field in the past.
+It is the central mission of the Nutrition Studies Research Group at Stanford University to conduct the most impactful nutrition science possible by undertaking diet intervention studies with large numbers of participants while increasing and maximizing the rigor of that science to a level far beyond what has been achieved in this field in the past.

 Future goals include: